-I am interested in how humans memorize their experiences in the world.
-We memorize our experiences within some context, such as place (where did something happen), source (who said what) and time (when did something happen).
-In my research, I focus on how context influences memory processes in the brain.
-To this end, I use behavioral paradigms in combination with various (neuro)scientific tools, such as FMRI, EEG, non-invasive brain stimulation and virtual reality.
-I work within the working group of Prof. Peter de Weerd and with various international labs.
+I am interested in how we (humans) memorize our experiences of the world and use them to predict what will happen next.
+We memorize unique and self-relevant experiences within some context, such as place (where did something happen), source (who said what) and time (when did something happen).
+We use our context-dependent memories to predict future events or to make decisions when facing some degree of uncertainty.
+To investigate the role of context (or the absence thereof) in memory In my research, I use behavioral paradigms in combination with various (neuro)scientific tools, such as FMRI, EEG, non-invasive brain stimulation and virtual reality.
+You can find more about my research here and here.
 I also like to give public lectures about neuroscience research on memory.
 For more information on my research, please feel free to contact me.

 Teaching: Basis Kwalificatie Onderwijs (BKO)